-Starting in September, each freshman and his parents are invited to meet with his counselor to talk about the transition to high school.
+Starting in September, each St. Louis U. High freshman and his parents are invited to meet with his counselor to talk about the transition to high school.
 The agenda for this conference includes:

-Many students will be taking summer classes at SLUH, to make the school year schedule work better for them, and many are involved in athletic camps.
+Many students take summer classes at SLUH to make the school year schedule work better for them; many are also involved in athletic camps.
 It is hoped that the historically restorative nature of summer is not lost in the continuous flow of activity.
 Young people flourish on a breadth of activity and on the time to rest and to reflect on their experiences.

 Freshmen experience great physical, emotional, and social adjustment; it's exhausting and requires rest.
 Already feeling "put upon" with little room for dissent at school, freshmen are more likely to increase messages of irritation, frustration, and resistance, when hearing admonitions about home responsibilities.

 Try to anticipate their low energy and desire for self-direction by asking when you might speak with them and what would be reasonable deadlines for the completion of particular tasks.
 Parents would do better not to expect a positive attitude about compliance in these matters, but to be satisfied with the job done.
 "I don't expect you to like it, but I know you can get it done....
 How can I help you to get started?" is the kind of approach that a tired and/or anxious teen is more likely to find refreshing.